Home » Career Guidance » Most Asked Quantitative Aptitude Questions in Interviews

 The most common questions in aptitude tests are from numerical reasoning, verbal reasoning, logical reasoning, and situational judgment.

-Firstly keep in mind that you have to be relaxed and confident, make a timetable and figure out the approach that is the most suitable for you.
+Firstly, remember that you must be relaxed and confident, make a timetable, and figure out the most suitable approach.
 Secondly, practice as much as you can and never procrastinate about this.
 Look up online study material or you can even take up offline coaching since guidance plays a major role during times of preparation.

 The difficulty of aptitude tests lies in having to complete the tests under timed conditions.
 In numerical or logical reasoning tests, candidates tend to have about a minute or so to read the question, analyze the graphs and patterns, and choose the correct answer hence the lack of time makes them feel as if it is hard to crack.

-The multiple-choice questions have only one right answer so it becomes easier to mark all candidates evenly.
+The multiple-choice questions have only one right answer, making it easier to mark all candidates evenly.

-Some aptitude tests practice negative marking where for every mistake a mark will be deducted from the total score.
+Some aptitude tests practice negative marking where a mark will be deducted from the total score for every mistake.

 To read more related articles, click here.